Woodstock, Virginia: Colonial era

-In the early days, relations between Indians and settlers were friendly.
-In the 1750s settlers began to sense trouble when Indians moved further west, over the Allegheny Mountains, where they were under influence of the French.
+Relations between Indians and settlers were friendly.
+In the 1750s, settlers began to sense trouble when Indians moved further west, over the Allegheny Mountains, where they were under influence of the French.
 During the French and Indian War, the French encouraged Indian raiding parties against so-called "English settlers" though most settlers in the Woodstock area were likely peaceable Germans.
 In the 1760s, there was constant danger of Indian raids, with some atrocities and brutality.
 The last Indian raid in the area occurred in 1766, three years after the formal end of the French and Indian War, about two miles south of Woodstock.

-Route 11, which runs through Woodstock, was originally an Indian trail that served as a route between the Catawba in the south and the Delawares in the north, who were warring rivals.
-This came to be known as the Indian Road, and was the main route for settlement and travel through the Shenandoah Valley.
+Route 11, which runs through Woodstock, was originally an Indian trail that served as a route between the Catawba in the south and the Lengape in the north, which were warring rivals.
+This came to be known as the Indian Road and was the main route for settlement and travel through the Shenandoah Valley.
 With many improvements, Route 11 has largely followed this route, which was later called the Great Wagon Road and then the Valley Pike.
 Jacob Muller apparently used this old trail in laying out the plans for the main street of what would become Woodstock.
 Muellerstadt was the early name for Woodstock.